Ravenbrook/mps/procedure/review.rst

 checking roles.

 _`.entry.entry`: Determine and record the entry and exit criteria.
+[These are available in mminfo:rule.entry.* and mminfo:rule.exit.universal, and these need to be referencable from here, probably in their own documents.
+RB 2023-01-21]

 _`.entry.check-entry`: Check that the entry criteria hold.
 Record any transgressions.
 Determine whether the transgressions merit rejection